point-4ward/Home-Assistant/README.md

 This is my current Home Automation setup, based on Homeassistant, running in docker.
 This repo contains copies of non-sensitive configuration files for the containers I am using.
 This is my live system as it is running in my house at the moment.
 I am currently tracking the beta channel of Homeassistant releases.
 Below you will find some explanatory notes, and the [Wiki](https://github.com/mf-social/Home-Assistant/wiki) explains exactly what this repo contains and how to create a system like mine from scratch...

-## What Sofware makes up your Home Automation System?
+## What Software makes up your Home Automation System?

 <details><summary>On my host system I have a few bash scripts that run mainanence and git operations, but the majority of the system is run in docker containers.
 Expand to read more.</summary>
 <p>